xymaxim/marc2bib/README.rst

 	:target: https://app.travis-ci.com/github/xymaxim/marc2bib

 marc2bib is a Python package that allows to convert bibliographic records from MARC format to BibTeX entries.
-It uses `pymarc
-<https://gitlab.com/pymarc/pymarc>`_ to read MARC data files.

 Installation
 ------------